-I've written rather extensively about the DUI Process.
-Often, someone who has been through it once before finds this site, or my various blog articles about Drunk Driving cases, and particularly those about 2nd Offense cases, and identify with the accuracy of the information I publish.
+I've written rather extensively about the DUI process.
+Often, someone who has been through it once before finds this site, or my various blog articles about drunk driving cases, and particularly those about 2nd offense cases, and identifies with the accuracy of the information I publish.

-- Up to 1 year in Jail
+- Up to 1 year in jail

-- Driver's License Revoked for life with no Appeal for 1 year
+- Driver's license revoked for life with no appeal for 1 year

 - A fine of up to $1000, plus costs

-- 6 Points on Driving Record
+- 6 Points on driving record

-- $1000 Driver Responsibility Fee for 2 years
+- $1000 driver responsibility fee for 2 years

-- Vehicle Immobilization and/or Forfeiture
+- Vehicle immobilization and/or forfeiture

-- License Plate Confiscation
+- License plate confiscation

 The legality of the case must be put under the microscope.
 Every angle of the case must be carefully checked out to see if there is some way out of the charge.
-The traffic stop, the Field Sobriety Tests and the breath or blood test must be critically examined.
+The traffic stop, the field sobriety tests and the breath or blood test must be critically examined.

-If the case is solid, then my first priority in any 2nd Offense DUI is to keep my Client out of Jail.
+If the case is solid, then my first priority in any 2nd offense DUI is to keep my client out of jail.
 I am especially good at it.
-Yet once that has been accomplished, there are endless other negative consequences that I have to keep off of my Client’s back.
+Yet once that has been accomplished, there are endless other negative consequences that I have to keep off of my client’s back.

-Without fail, everyone facing the real possibility of Jail will gladly and quickly agree to just about any kind of Probation to avoid getting locked up.
+Without fail, everyone facing the real possibility of jail will gladly and quickly agree to just about any kind of probation to avoid getting locked up.
 When all is said and done, however, no one wants to find themselves stuck on “probation from Hell.”

-The Law requires that, if a person is convicted of a second DUI charge within 7 years from the time of their first, they MUST be Sentenced to some kind of Counseling.
-Instead of just waiting to see what kind of Counseling the Court eventually Orders (and it will certainly NOT take into account what is affordable and convenient for the person), I help my Client find an affordable, convenient Counseling program that works for them.
+The law requires that, if a person is convicted of a second DUI charge within 7 years from the time of their first, they MUST be sentenced to some kind of counseling.
+Instead of just waiting to see what kind of counseling the court eventually orders (and it will certainly not take into account what is affordable and convenient for the person), I help my client find an affordable, convenient counseling program that works for them.

-In the final analysis, handling a Second Offense DUI is all about damage control.
+In the final analysis, handling a second offense DUI is all about damage control.
 Whatever else, anyone facing a DUI is concerned about one primary thing: What is going to happen to me?
-Once I remove Jail from that equation, I can then shift the focus to avoiding as many of the other consequences as possible.
+Once I remove jail from that equation, I can then shift the focus to avoiding as many of the other consequences as possible.